Orson Scott Card: Early work

-In 1976 Card became an assistant editor for the Ensign magazine produced by The Church of Jesus Christ of Latter-day Saints, and moved to Salt Lake City.
+In 1976, Card became an assistant editor for the Ensign magazine produced by the LDS Church and moved to Salt Lake City.
 While working at Ensign, Card published his first piece of fiction, a short story called Gert Fram, which appeared in the July 1977 issue of Ensign under the pseudonym Byron Walley.
 Between 1978 and 1988, Card wrote over 300 half-hour audioplays on LDS Church history, the New Testament, and other subjects for Living Scriptures in Ogden, Utah.

 Card started writing science fiction short stories because he felt he could sell short stories in that genre more easily than others.
-His first short story The Tinker was initially rejected by Analog Science Fiction and Fact.
+His first short story, The Tinker, was initially rejected by Analog Science Fiction and Fact.
 Ben Bova, the editor of Analog, rejected a rewrite of the story but asked Card to submit a science fiction piece.
-In response, Card wrote the short story Ender's Game, which Ben Bova published in the August 1977 issue of Analog.
-Card left The Ensign in 1977 and began his career as a freelance writer in 1978.
-Ben Bova continued to work with Card to publish his stories and his wife Barbara Bova became Card's literary agent, a development that drew criticism of a possible conflict of interest.
+In response, Card wrote the short story "Ender's Game", which Ben Bova published in the August 1977 issue of Analog.
+Card left Ensign in 1977 and began his career as a freelance writer in 1978.
+Ben Bova continued to work with Card to publish his stories, and Bova's wife, Barbara Bova, became Card's literary agent, a development that drew criticism for a possible conflict of interest.
 Nine of Card's science fiction stories, including Malpractice, Kingsmeat, and Happy Head, were published in 1978.

 Card modeled Mikal's Songbird on Ender's Game, both of which include a child with special talents who goes through emotional turmoil when adults seek to exploit his ability.
 Mikal's Songbird was a Nebula Award finalist in 1978 and a Hugo finalist in 1979—both in the "novelette" category.
 Card won the John W. Campbell Award for best new writer in 1978 for his stories published that year; the award helped Card's stories sell internationally.
 Unaccompanied Sonata was published in 1979 issue of Omni and was nominated for both the Hugo and Nebula awards for a short story.
 Eighteen Card stories were published in 1979.